lammps/lammps/doc/src/dump_modify.rst

 ----------

-The *colname* keyword can be used to change the default header keyword for dump styles: *atom*, *custom*, and *cfg* and their compressed and MPIIO variants.
+The *colname* keyword can be used to change the default header keyword for dump styles: *atom*, *custom*, and *cfg* and their compressed, ADIOS, and MPIIO variants.
 The setting for *ID string* replaces the default text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or